 - Alarms – Make sure that all smoke detectors, carbon monoxide detectors and house alarms are in good working condition.
 Test the units to make sure that the batteries are still working.

-- Windows – Check for drafts around windows and seal them.
+- Windows – Check for drafts around windows and seal any leaks.

 - Pipes – To prevent frozen pipes, remove and drain hoses used outdoors, and close inside valves that supply water to outdoor faucets.
 Check that all water supply lines inside the home are insulated.

-If you are a family caregiver for someone with major health issues and a major winter storm knocks out your power or closes access roads, you and the person you are caring for may be facing some major challenges.
+If you are a family caregiver for someone with health issues and a major winter storm knocks out your power or closes access roads, you and the person you are caring for may face some difficult challenges.

-- Consider acquiring a propane heater or some alternate source of heating
+- Consider acquiring a propane heater or an alternate source of heating.

-- Consider a generator if the person you are caring for is oxygen-dependent
+- Consider a generator if the person you are caring for uses medical equipment that rely on electricity.

 - Have important phone numbers ready including the health care team, fire department, etc.

 See Planning for an Emergency for more safety tips to consider.